-Paco has over 20 years of experience guiding wildlife, natural history, and birding tours throughout Costa Rica.
+Paco has over 20 years of experience guiding wildlife, natural history, and birding tours throughout his native Costa Rica.
 He grew up in Sarapiqui near the Organization for Tropical Studies (OTS) Station surrounded by his family's passion for the diverse local plants and animals.
-Paco became the first resident naturalist guide at nearby Selva Verde Lodge's tropical reserve, and he participated in the first four-month intensive training course for naturalist guides, sponsored by the World Wildlife Fund and the Organization for Tropical Studies.
-Paco studied English and Ornithology at the University of Florida, graduating with honors, and worked for five years at La Selva Biological Station in Sarapiqui before starting his own tour company.
+He was part of the very first World Wildlife Fund (WWF) intensive Naturalist training program and also worked at La Selva Biological Station before following his dream of starting his own tour company.
+His deep knowledge and charming personality make him one of our best leaders.